pcmendes1973/lisp/README.md

 # lisp
-Some tidbits and exercises I did while learning lisp.
+Some tidbits and exercises I coded while learning lisp.